Neural incomplete factorization: learning preconditioners for the conjugate gradient method: Acknowledgments

-\begin{ack} This work was supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
-We would like to thank Daniel Gedon and Fredrik K. Gustafsson for their valuable feedback. \end{ack}
+We would like to thank Daniel Gedon, Fredrik K. Gustafsson, Sebastian Mair and Peter Munch for their feedback and discussions.
+This work was supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
+The computations were enabled by the Berzelius resource provided by the Knut and Alice Wallenberg Foundation at the National Supercomputer Centre.\looseness=-1